GitNitish/Power-Bi-Project/README.md

 This repository contains a collection of Power BI reports exported in PDF format for easy sharing and distribution.
 These reports are designed to provide insightful visualizations and analysis of various data sets.

 Contents:
-Report 1 - Sales Performance Dashboard
+Report 1 - Sales Performance Report

 Description: This report provides a comprehensive overview of sales performance, including key metrics, trends, and comparisons.